Zoji La: Etymology

+Climate

 Location

 Zoji La is about 100 km from Srinagar, the capital of the Union Territory of Jammu and Kashmir, and 15 km from Sonmarg.
 It provides a vital link between Ladakh and the Kashmir Valley.
 It runs at an elevation of approximately 5008 m, and is the second-highest pass after Fotu La on the Srinagar–Leh National Highway.
-It is often closed during winter, though the Border Roads Organisation (BRO) is working to extend traffic to longer periods in winter.
-The Beacon Force unit and The Vijayak Force unit of the BRO are responsible for the clearing and maintenance of the road during winter.
-Driving through the pass in winter means driving between thick walls of ice on both sides.
+It is often closed during winter, though the Border Roads Organisation (BRO) works to keep the pass open when possible; driving through the pass in winter means driving between thick walls of ice on both sides.

 History

 First Kashmir War

 During the First Kashmir War, Zoji La was seized by Gilgit rebels in 1948 in their campaign to capture Ladakh.
+Pakistan Army led by Maj.
+Muhammad Khan Jarral conquered Zojila pass in 1948.
 The pass was recaptured by Indian forces on 1 November in an assault codenamed Operation Bison, which achieved its objective primarily due to the surprising use of tanks by Indian forces.
-At the time, this was the highest altitude at which tanks had operated in a combat situation in the world.
+At the time, this was the highest altitude at which tanks had operated in combat in the world.